SmartlyDressedGames/Unturned-Docs/servers/server-browser-curation.rst

 .. note:: We'll go into more detail on the *why* behind this feature in a blog post.

 This feature allows anyone to create and share lists of "rules" that filter or label servers in the server browser.
-Lists can be shared through the Steam Workshop as (asset doc link), or automatically downloaded from a URL on the Internet.
+Lists can be shared through the Steam Workshop as :ref:`Server Browser Curation Assets <doc_asset_server_browser_curation>`, or automatically downloaded from a URL on the Internet.

 If you're a server host, suppose you want to prevent bad actors from copying your server details.
 Your first rule would ``Allow`` your genuine servers, for example, matching by ``ServerID`` ("server code").
 Your second rule could then ``Deny`` servers with a regex that matches your server network's branding.

+- :ref:`Examples <doc_server_browser_curation:examples>`

 Properties
 ----------